 There’s a special battery replacement offer available for the 13-inch MacBook Pro (without Touch Bar) model that was manufactured between October 2016 and October 2017.
 Some of these models were hit with a defect that made the battery expand.
 This doesn’t present much danger (they won’t explode or anything), but it can cause plenty of battery problems.

 As a result, Apple will replace the batteries on any of these Pros for free.
 If you think your Pro model may qualify, check your serial number on Apple’s website.
 Apple gives you valuable information about how to get the battery replaced if this option works for you.

 Around ten years ago, Apple started a switch from removable batteries to “built-in” batteries that are literally glued into the MacBook framework.
 Apple’s reasoning here was straightforward: Built-in batteries were more compact, safer from a consumer standpoint, and allowed them to keep making MacBooks slimmer and slimmer.
 However, you cannot replace a built-in battery yourself.
 Only older MacBook Pros with removable batteries are truly viable for DIY replacements.

 So, how do you know for sure if your model has a removable battery?
 There are two easy qualifiers to note.
 MacBook Pro models that have removable batteries are:

 - Models without Retina displays.

-If your older Pro matches these qualifications, check out the underside of the chassis and you’re likely to find a removable battery held in by a screwed-on or latched panel.
-Purchase a new battery for your model and you can quickly replace it yourself.
-You’ll find prices for a new battery around $50 to $80 depending on your model.
+If your older Pro matches all of these qualifications, you need to check out the underside of the chassis, where you will likely find a removable battery.
+The battery should be held in place by a screwed-on or latched panel.
+If so, you can purchase a brand new battery for your model.
+It should be a quick and easy replacement to handle yourself.
+You’ll find that prices for a new battery run between $50 and $80, depending on your model.